coconutcow/CiteFetch/README.md

 ## Limitations

 The formatting here is quite simple and may not handle all edge cases.
-There can be many edge cases in citation formatting (like handling multiple authors, editors, different types of publications, etc.) that are not covered by this simple script.
+There can be many edge cases in citation formatting (like handling multiple authors, editors, different types of publications, etc.) that are not covered by this script.

 ## Disclaimer